An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Discussion

 These limitations point to the potential value of incorporating a temporal dimension into automated detection.
 Longitudinal CIB operations evolve over time, as do the patterns through which they manifest.
 In this case, the same bot infrastructure has been observed operating in other contexts, including Russian-occupied territories of Ukraine \cite{dukach2024digital}, with partially overlapping accounts.
-During the past year, this operation appears to have shifted from highly repetitive commenting strategies to more diverse AI-generated messages.
+Over the past year, this operation appears to have shifted from highly repetitive commenting strategies to more diverse AI-generated messages.
 Capturing such shifts through temporal modeling could improve long-term detection and make adaptation itself a detectable signal of coordinated influence.

-Despite these constraints, human evaluation suggests that the techniques and patterns identified by agentic AI remain valuable as a research aid.
-Rather than replacing expert analysis, they function as a structured guide that highlights relevant signals and narrows the analytical focus, supporting a more consistent and transparent human-led assessment of coordinated inauthentic behavior.
+Despite these constraints, human evaluation suggests that the techniques and patterns identified by agentic AI remain valuable as research aids.
+Rather than replacing expert analysis, they function as structured guides that highlight relevant signals and narrow the analytical focus, supporting a more consistent and transparent human‑led assessment of coordinated inauthentic behavior.